Legislative Reform

 How will the OAVT ensure the RVT voice is heard during this process?

-The OAVT will provide regular updates to RVTs about any ongoing work and create opportunities for RVTs to share their thoughts and feelings throughout this process.
+Finally, the OAVT will provide regular updates to RVTs about any ongoing work and opportunities for RVTs to share their thoughts and feelings throughout this process.
 We encourage open communication and invite you to contact us at advocacy@oavt.org if you have any questions or would like to discuss further.

-The new proposed legislation recognizes RVTs under the Act.
-It will create an expanded scope of practice for RVTs, enabling them to use their education and training to benefit animals, veterinary teams, and the public.
+This change will formalize the one profession, two professionals model that is already widely in practice among modern veterinary teams.
+RVTs will finally be able to practice to the full scope of their training, enabling them to use their education and training to benefit animals, veterinary teams, and the public.
 The legislation will also ensure RVTs have a seat at the Council table where the profession is governed, increasing representation of RVTs’ interests and concerns.

-Along with our partners at the College of Veterinarians of Ontario (CVO) and the Ontario Veterinary Medical Association (OVMA), we will continue to work alongside the government as the bill is introduced and debated in the legislature.
+Along with our partners at the College of Veterinarians of Ontario (CVO) and the Ontario Veterinary Medical Association (OVMA), we will continue to work alongside the government as regulations are developed.

 We also hope you will use your voice to join us throughout this process to ensure that the government gets this right for RVTs.
 We want to know what you have to say about this new legislation and the future of our profession.
 Please share your feedback here.